God may often send us challenges, but he always offers us his mercy and grace.

 But when the Gabrieleno-Tongva Indians first met the Franciscans in the San Gabriel Valley, they were captivated by a painting the missionaries were carrying.

-In the face of this image of Our Lady of Sorrows holding a baby, the natives laid down their weapons and offered their hospitality and friendship.
+In the face of this image of Our Lady of Sorrows, the natives laid down their weapons and offered their hospitality and friendship.
 Working alongside the missionaries, they built a new culture and way of life.

 For most of the past 250 years that painting, Nuestra Señora de los Dolores, hung in the baptistry of the mission church.